XLearning-SCU/2025-IJCAI-DualVAE/README.md

 ## Acknowledgements

-- The codes are based on [MRDD]([Guanzhou-Ke/MRDD: The official repos of "Rethinking Multi-view Representation Learning via Distilled Disentangling"](https://github.com/Guanzhou-Ke/MRDD)).
+- The codes are based on [MRDD](https://github.com/Guanzhou-Ke/MRDD).
 Thanks to the authors for their codes!